pmb-mo2/mo2-rog-chakram/README.md

 2. Check if you have administrator privileges
 3. Verify that no other application is exclusively capturing input
 4. Look for error messages in the console output

-## Recent Fixes

-### Sector Change Cooldown to Prevent Double Hits

-Fixed an issue where rapid sector transitions could cause double hits even when the user didn't press the button twice.
-The fix implements:

-1. A configurable cooldown period (default: 150ms) between sector changes to prevent unintended double hits
-2. The cooldown timer starts after a sector change is completed and prevents any new sector changes until the cooldown expires
-3. This prevents the controller from registering multiple sector changes in quick succession when the user only intended to make a single movement

-### Key Press Handling During Quick Sector Changes

-Fixed an issue where rapid sector transitions could cause key presses to be processed in the wrong order.
-The fix ensures that:

-1. The cancel key is fully registered before releasing the old attack key
-2. A small delay (10ms) is added between pressing the cancel key and releasing the old attack key
-3. The release delay between actions has been increased from 50ms to 80ms for better reliability

-This addresses the bug where the game would sometimes process the key release before the cancel key press during very quick sector changes.